sth/covid-19-data/README.md

 ### fr\_sp

-Data for France from Santé Publique France
+Data for France from Santé Publique France (currently not updated)

 ### us\_cvtr